-- 4. In the Email field, type the email address of the user you'd like to invite to become a billing contact. - 5.
-From the Role menu select the role to assign (/guides/getting-started/what-type-of-access-do-different-users-have) once the user accepts the invitation. - 6.
+- 4. In the Email field, type the email address of the user you'd like to invite. - 5.
+From the Role menu select the role to assign (/guides/user-access-and-control/user-roles-and-how-to-change-them) once the user accepts the invitation. - 6.
 Click the Invite button to send an invitation to the email you specified.